 Host a wellness event at the office

 With corporate wellness becoming a focus across industries, there are many options for making mental (and physical) health a more formal part of the workweek.
 Many companies are opting to plan day-long health fairs to offer free medical screenings and health information to the whole staff.
-Hosting a chair massage event at your office is another easy way to promote wellness while easing the stresses and pains that come with sitting at a desk all day.
+Hosting an employer-sponsored chair massage event at your office is another easy way to promote wellness while easing the stresses and pains that come with sitting at a desk all day.
 (Physical and mental health are very closely connected.)

 Don’t email on weekends

 One mental health habit that can take years to learn is to avoid work email during non-business hours.
 Sure, there are exceptions to this rule during business emergencies, or when a tight deadline has to be met.
-But as a whole, it’s important to respect personal time off.
+But as a whole, it’s important for employers to respect personal time off.
 Studies have shown that emailing/working on your phone before bed leads to worse sleep and more stress – for both you and the recipient.
 You may think that because it’s on your mind at 11:30pm that it’s good to send one last message.
 “I’ll relax better after I finish this one thing,” you tell yourself.
 But now that you’ve gotten the task out of your own head, and into someone else’s, you’re putting the onus on them to stress about it until morning.